arangodb/docs/oasis/deployments.md

    free-to-try or professional tier, or the selected deployment is not eligible.

    {% hint 'info' %}
-   The private endpoint option is only available on the enterprise tier, for OneShard and Sharded deployments running on Azure.
+   The private endpoint option is only available on the enterprise tier for deployments running on Azure.
    {% endhint %}

 3. Click **Change to private endpoint** in the menu.